Home » A la Carte » Sauces ~ Dips ~ Spices ~ Salad Dressings » Low Sodium French Salad Dressing

 When storing this dressing in the refrigerator it may separate a bit.
 But it’s nothing that a quick shake of the jar can’t fix.

-One of the “secrets” to making low sodium French dressing is replacing the Dijon mustard with honey mustard.
+One of the “secrets” to making low-sodium French dressing is replacing the Dijon mustard with honey mustard.
 The typical Grey Poupon Dijon has 115 mg per teaspoon while the honey mustard I used is 15 mg.
 I used a Meijer name brand honey mustard, but check your labels

 Many people have varying opinions on how sweet their dressing should be.
-Personally, I don’t have a big sweet tooth and I would not use any more honey than listed in the recipe.
+I personally don’t have a big sweet tooth and I would not use any more honey than listed in the recipe.
 But feel free to tweak the amount of honey.
 You can always start with a little and add more to taste, it just takes another shake.

-Don’t let your sodium intake of commercial dressings get ahead of you or get you down, make a batch of this Low Sodium French Salad Dressing and enjoy it with all your favorite salads, taco salads, veggies, chicken and more!
+Don’t let your sodium intake of commercial dressings get ahead of you or get you down, make a batch of this Low Sodium French Salad Dressing and enjoy it with all your favorite salads, taco salads, veggies, chicken, and more!

 Loso French dressing made in minutes